 Paint Correction Services

-Paint correction or (swirl removal) is a labor intensive process which utilizes the most advanced compounds and polishes, applied either by a random orbital or rotary polisher designed to remove most defects in paint.
-Bringing back that shine and luster which most vehicles lack by leveling out the clear coat and will result in a richer and lustrous.
+So that we are all on the same page, let’s discuss what paint correction actually is.
+Paint correction or defect removal is a labor intensive process which utilizes the most advanced compounds and polishes.
+These are applied either by a random orbital or rotary polisher designed to remove most defects in paint.
+Bringing back that shine and luster which most vehicles lack by leveling out the clear coat and will result in a richer more lustrous finish.

 How does paint correction work.
 In simple terms, the various techniques that we utilize all act to level out a painted surface.
 When you see damage, typically what you are seeing is the differing levels of the painted surface.
 Check out some of the pictures below to see various types of paint damage.